Accelerated Second Degree (ASD) Nursing Program

 The Accelerated Second Degree (ASD) program is designed for students with a previous bachelor's degree who do not yet have a Registered Nurse (RN) license.
 The ASD program is a concentrated sixteen-month program of study that will prepare you to meet the healthcare needs of a diverse society.

-NEW PROGRAM: For those applying in winter 2015 (Dec.
-1, 2014 - Jan.
-16, 2015) for fall 2015 admission, we will be introducing a new program that allows students to complete the ASD program and have early assurance admission to the Accelerated MSN (Family Nurse Practitioner) program.
+NEW PROGRAM: For those applying for fall 2016 admission (apply between Dec.
+1, 2015 and Jan.
+15, 2016), we will be introducing a new program that allows students to complete the ASD program and have early assurance admission to the Accelerated MSN (Family Nurse Practitioner) program.
 Please see the Program tab below for further information.

 Students interested in applying to the Accelerated Second Degree program are encouraged to attend an information session to get the latest information regarding the application process prior to applying.
 Information sessions are held once a month, and the schedule can be downloaded below.